rosarioborgesi/uniswap-v1-from-scratch/README.md

 🎥 Watch the full [YouTube walkthrough video](https://youtu.be/eppikoMpB4A).

+> **Warning**
+> This is a learning project, not a production protocol.
+It has not been
+> audited and must never be used with real funds.

 ## What This Project Demonstrates

 - Rebuilding a production DeFi primitive from first principles.